MarinerT/CreatingIPProfiles/README.md

 ### Modelling & Validation

-Visual Representation of the Sample Events
+Visual Representation of the Sample Events: each node represents a document with its size showing the document's degree of betweenness centrality.

 ![](img/Modern_Art.png)